Markers

 }

-This code creates a small white marker category of "trade" that can be used easily with either a type of "circle" or "square" to represent when a trade has been made.
+to represent a trade.
 Since Performance takes the same arguments as Simple markers, you can generally reuse CSS classes between the two if your markers keep the same DOM structure.

 Once all of the marker placement and styling is in place, it is time to place the markers on the chart.